ngkhanggg/local-aws-glue-workspace-template/README.md

-# Local AWS Glue Workspace
+# Local AWS Glue Workspace Template

 A pre-configured local development environment for AWS Glue.
 This workspace is ideal for developing and debugging AWS Glue scripts before deployment.